akemin-dayo/AppSync/redditpost.md

 If AppSync Unified is not working after installation, reboot your device or run ldrestart to activate it.
 You will only need to do this ONCE.

-This issue appears to be caused by what seems like a Cydia Substrate/Substitute bug that's resurfaced from years ago, and occurs _really_ rarely, so it's an absolute nightmare of a bug. (🍍˃̶͈̀ロ˂̶͈́)੭ꠥ⁾⁾
+This issue appears to be caused by what …seems like a Cydia Substrate/Substitute bug(?) that's resurfaced from years ago, and occurs _really_ rarely, so it's an absolute nightmare of a bug.
+It's especially frustrating for me since I'm such a perfectionist when it comes to software development, too ww (🍍˃̶͈̀ロ˂̶͈́)੭ꠥ⁾⁾

-**For the curious developers among you:** AppSync Unified's `postinst` restarts `installd` via `launchctl` — for some reason though, it seems like Cydia Substrate and/or Substitute doesn't always inject the dylib properly into `installd` until you run `ldrestart` or reboot.
+**For the curious developers among you:** AppSync Unified's `postinst` binary (see [pkg-actions.m](https://github.com/angelXwind/AppSync/blob/master/pkg-actions/pkg-actions.m)) restarts `installd` via `launchctl` — for some reason though, it seems like Cydia Substrate and/or Substitute doesn't always inject the dylib properly into `installd` until you run `ldrestart` or reboot.

 I tried _really_ hard to determine the cause of this, but I really have no idea what could be causing this.
-The dylib has _long_ since been written to the filesystem by the time `postinst` was _executed_, let alone when `launchctl` was called by `posix_spawn`.
+The dylib has _long_ since been written to the filesystem by the time `postinst` was _executed_, let alone when `launchctl` was even called by `posix_spawn`.

-All I can do now is inform people for now, I guess. ⊂⌒~⊃｡Д｡🍍)⊃
+I guess for now, all I can do is inform people about the bug and how to resolve it. ⊂⌒~⊃｡Д｡🍍)⊃

-Hopefully I'll be able to properly resolve this somehow in a future version.
+Hopefully I'll be able to properly resolve this in time.

+---

+# Regarding piracy…

+**Please do NOT use AppSync Unified for piracy.**

+AppSync Unified is a development tool designed for app developers first and foremost, alongside other valid legal uses that I support — a few of which are outlined above.

+**Software piracy is illegal.** Please support the developers of the iOS software you use, whether they be app developers on the App Store or tweak developers on Chariz/Dynastic/etc.

+They're just trying to make a living too, much like you and I.